Monoplacophora: Anatomy and physiology

 Monoplacophorans are univalved (though not gastropodal), limpet-shaped, and are untorted.
 They have a pseudometamerism of bilaterally symmetrical repeated organs and muscles.
 The extant members of the class live only in the deep ocean (the abyssal zone, the continental shelf, and the continental slope) at depths below 180 m.
 Cambrian forms predominately lived in shallow seas, whereas later Paleozoic forms are more commonly found in deeper waters with soft, muddy sea floors.

 Although superficially resembling limpets when viewed dorsally, monoplacophorans are not anatomically similar to gastropods.
 Some similarities are shared with the chitons, such as having segmented anatomy (organs arranged in series).
 There are eight pairs of dorso-ventral muscles (shell muscles).
 The nervous system is relatively simple, with no true ganglion present.

 The repeated organs include from three to six pairs of "gills" (actually ctenidia) located in a curved line along each side of the foot (though the number is not always considered definitive of a given species), and as many as six "kidneys" (actually nephridia).
 The tip or point of their low shells points forward rather than towards the back.
 The shell ranges from 3 mm to 37 mm in diameter depending on species.
 Like in chitons, the head is poorly defined, and there are no eyes.
 The mouth is located within the animal's undeveloped head in front of its single large foot and contains a radula, a defining characteristic of the mollusca.
 Tentacles are situated behind the mouth.
 They also have a cone-shaped stomach with a single crystalline style though no gastric shield.
 The intestines are long and make between four and six loops before reaching the posteriorly-positioned anus.
 Monoplacophorans also have oesophageal pouches.

-The sexes are separate with any given animal having two pair of either ovaries or testes connected to either the third or fourth pair of kidneys.
+The sexes are separate with any given animal having two pairs of either ovaries or testes connected to either the third or fourth pair of kidneys.
 One genus, Micropilina, has apparently been recorded as brooding young in the distal oviduct and pallial groove, releasing the young when approximately 300 micrometers in diameter.